jptamayo76/AlienVault-OSSIM-Grafana/README.md

 ---

-## Creating a User to Access the AlienVault Database
+## Creating a User to access the AlienVault Database

 During the AlienVault OSSIM installation, we configured the password for the "root" administrator user of the Linux system, but not for the MySQL root user.